Greece first Orthodox Christian country to legalise same-sex marriage

 — Prime Minister GR (@PrimeministerGR) February 15, 2024

 But as well as some public backlash, political opposition to the bill was considerable, with former Prime Minister Antonis Samaras among the top critics.
-He had told parliament during debates that the “dangerous” law must not be passed.
+Samaras, a former president of Mitsotakis’s New Democracy, had told parliament during debates that the “dangerous” law must not be passed.

-Syriza, the main opposition left-wing party led by Stefanos Kasselakis, Greece’s first gay political leader, backed the bill, despite the fact that it maintained it does not go far enough.
+Syriza, the main opposition left-wing party led by Stefanos Kasselakis, Greece’s first openly gay political party leader, backed the bill, despite the fact that it maintained it does not go far enough.

 Syriza has criticised that the legislation still bans same-sex couples from becoming parents through surrogacy – something Kasselakis has said wants to pursue with his own partner.